Before Surgery Instructions

 - Do Not have anything to eat or drink including mints/candy and chewing gum after midnight before a morning surgery.
 If surgery is to be performed in the afternoon, then you cannot have anything to eat or drink and no chewing gum for at least 8 hours prior to surgery.

-- Please advise Dr. Gilbert and Guerrero of all medications you are currently taking because of their potential adverse reactions.
+- Please advise Dr. Gilbert of all medications you are currently taking because of their potential adverse reactions.
 ASPIRIN (Advil, Ibuprofen, Excedrin, Aleve, etc.) WINE, FISH OILS, VITAMIN E, BLOOD THINNERS, DIET PILLS, ST. JOHNS WORT, GINKGO BILOBA or ANY HERB (including energy drinks) should NOT be taken for 14 days, before surgery.
-With these exceptions, medications that are ordinarily taken should be taken with a sip of water, unless otherwise instructed by Dr. Gilbert and Guerrero (e.g. Blood pressure medication should still be taken).
+With these exceptions, medications that are ordinarily taken should be taken with a sip of water, unless otherwise instructed by Dr. Gilbert (e.g. Blood pressure medication should still be taken).
 Plain Tylenol can be used for routine headaches etc.

 - No nicotine use for 6 weeks before and after your surgery.
 This includes but is not limited to cigarettes, pipes, cigars, electronic cigarettes, vapor cigarettes, marijuana, nicotine gum, or anything containing nicotine.
 You will be tested for nicotine and if test is positive, you will forfeit your deposit and the surgery can be cancelled.